What is it about cookies that make them so irresistible?

 Chilling your dough even a little will help the cookies spread less, earn deeper flavor, and brown just a little more.
 (Brown is flavor, friends.)
 Oven temperature also affects the spread of cookies.
 As Ansel explains, “A lot of times, when you see the cookie dough spreading as it bakes in the oven, they’re actually melting instead of baking.
 A convection oven with a high fan is always best for even consistency.”

-Now that you are armed with the secrets for making a perfect cookie, apply them to your favorite cookies or check out our list of the 101 Best Cookie Recipes for 2017.
+Now that you are armed with the secrets for making a perfect cookie, apply them to your favorite cookies or check out our list of the 101 Best Cookie Recipes.

 Article originally published in 2015 by Angela Carlos with updates and additions made by Rachael Pack and Natalie Lobel, recipe editor of The Daily Meal.